Gourami fish is one of the few species that does not require significant maintenance, and also get along well with other inhabitants of the aquarium.

 All the fish back then would be transported via ships in wooden barrels, filled to the top with water, and secured with a lid.
 It was necessary so that during transportation on the boat, the fish could not jump out of the tank.

 They decided to fill the barrels with only 2/3 of the water and not close the lid.
 In this way, it was possible to deliver all the fish to Europe without any loss.
-Gouramis appeared in aquariums only in the winter of 1896, and in Russia a year later.
+Gouramis appeared in aquariums only in the winter of 1896.

-The habitat of representatives of macropods is the islands of Java, Sumatra, Kalimantan.
-Tropical fish in the water bodies of Indochina and the Malay Archipelago are also widespread.
+The habitat of representatives of gourami is the islands of Java, Sumatra, Kalimantan.
+These Tropical fish are also widespread in the water bodies of Indochina and the Malay Archipelago.

 Gouramis inhabit not only quiet lakes, but also swift rivers.
 Also, they are known to thrive in the still water of ditches or large puddles.
 But even though Southeast Asia – rightfully considered to be the homeland, these tropical fish can also be found in the waters of Central America.

-Another name for viviparous Gourami is threadbearder.
+Another name for this Gourami is threadbearder.
 As they have long fins on their abdomen, which help the fish navigate in the water.

-The length of adult fish in nature can reach 15 cm, but among the representatives, there are also record species (serpentine Gourami), which grow up to 25 cm.
+The length of adult fish in nature can reach 15 cm, but among the representatives, there are also record species, which grow up to 25 cm.
 In captivity, fish rarely exceed 10 cm in size.

-Since thread carriers in nature live most of their lives in muddy, stagnant water, during evolution, they developed an adaptation – the supra-gill organ, which is called the labyrinth.
-It is he who allows you to swallow air and withstand up to eight hours without water.
+Since Gouramis in nature live most of their lives in muddy, stagnant water, during evolution, they developed an adaptation – the supra-gill organ, which is called the labyrinth.
+It allows them to swallow air and withstand up to eight hours without water.

 The labyrinth in the suprajugular cavity allows fish to migrate from one reservoir to another.